 2. Consider the balance transfer fee.

-3. Plan to pay off debt by the introductory rate’s expiration date.
+3. Plan to pay off debt by the introductory period’s expiration date.

 As you are comparing offers, calculate how much you’ll need to pay on your holiday debt each month in order to erase as much of the balance as possible before the balance transfer offer’s introductory interest rate ends.